troydhanson/fluxcap/README.md

 the resulting 2 gigabits/sec on another 1 gigabit/sec link, expect packet loss.

 In reality, some gigabit links are barely utilized, and you can aggregate many of them together and send them out another gigabit link.
-You can use `fluxtop` to see the I/O rates and loss on the ring buffers.
+You can see the I/O rates and loss on the ring buffers in an ncurses interface like this:

+    fluxcap -io <ring> ...

-A ring in fluxcap is meant to have one receiver and one transmitter.
-In other words to transmit a ring on two NIC's, you need to "tee" it as shown.
+In early versions of fluxcap, a ring could have one receiver and one transmitter.

-A ring can be created on a regular disk filesystem rather than a ramdisk, but this is not recommended except on low volume taps.
-(Internally, fluxcap maps the ring buffers into shared memory between receivers and transmitters).
+This required use of a "tee" (`-T` mode) to duplicate or triplicate a ring.
+This is no longer necessary.
+Many fluxcap processes can read from one ring.

+A ring should be created on a ramdisk (tmpfs filesystem) only, for performance.
 Based on experience it is advisable to keep a tmpfs ramdisk under 50% full.

 #### Persistent operation